The Malware Management Framework

 Reporting any malware findings using the Malware Reporting Standard for public consumption

-MASTER FILE REPOSITORY (MFR)
+MASTER-DIGEST (MD) OR MASTER FILE REPOSITORY (MFR)

 A Master Files Repository is a system that contains an Operating System and as many applications installed onto this 'master' system that are normally installed and used on systems in your environment.
 One or more systems are built for each operating system version containing the appropriate applications for a particular environment (HR, IT, Accounting, Marketing, etc.).
-The Master File Repository must be maintained offline (unplugged from the network) in order to maintain integrity of the system from infection or compromise from malware over a network.
+The Master-Digest or Master File Repository must be maintained offline (unplugged from the network) in order to maintain integrity of the system from infection or compromise from malware over a network.
 Only connect to the network long enough to allow 'auto-update' to run and complete software updates.
-The local firewall shoudl also be used to restrict what Internet systems are allowed to be contacted, such as Windows Update, Adobe update, Google update, Java update, etc. It is critical a Master FIle Repository never be left on the network or connected to account repository such as Active Directory or LDAP.
+The local firewall should also be used to restrict what Internet systems are allowed to be contacted, such as Windows Update, Adobe update, Google update, Java update, etc. It is critical a Master-Digest or Master FIle Repository never be left on the network or connected to account repository such as Active Directory or LDAP.
 Use local unique accounts to limit access in the event of an account compromise.

 Obtain a desktop (or bare metal server hardware) with plenty of hard disk space and at least 16GB of RAM.
 An SSD drive if you can, it really speeds up the Virtual Machines